-- Impact of local infrastructure changes for example.
-Have there been any changes to the bus service. - national policy changes - local government reorganisation impacts - planning decisions in surrounding villages that will affect Queen Camel - Changes to the way people live or work.
-For example how the shift to working from home is affecting Queen Camel.
+- Impact of local infrastructure changes: the No1 bus service has been preserved with a modified timetable; - national policy changes: ongoing; - local government reorganisation impacts: ongoing; - planning decisions in surrounding villages that will affect Queen Camel: major planning applications in Sparkford and West Camel that have been submitted recently are to be monitored closely in the coming year; - Changes to the way people live or work.
+For example how the shift to working from home is affecting Queen Camel: no comment.